Advisor’s Toolkit

 To prepare for your advising appointment:

-Once you've met with me, obtained your alternate PIN, and your registration time slot has opened (in order of hours earned and currently enrolled), you'll be able to register for your next semester.
-A tutorial on how to register is available in the Online Registration Guide video.
-Registration remains open through the first week of classes in the next semester, but course availability goes quickly.
-It is in your best interest to register ASAP!
+If you arrive at our appointment without prior planning, you may not receive your alternate PIN and may need to follow up later.
+Preparing in this way will make for a productive meeting.
+Once you’ve met with me, obtained your alternate PIN, and your registration time slot has opened (in order of hours earned and currently enrolled), you’ll be able to register for your next semester.
+See How to Enter Your Alternate PIN to Register for Classes Using CRNs for instructions.
+Registration remains open through the first week of classes in the next semester, but some course availability goes quickly.
+Register ASAP!

 Common Advising Issues